Business Travel Takes A Toll In A Variety Of Ways

 3. Take advantage of status matches to get perks you might not otherwise be eligible for.
 Airlines, hotels and rental car companies all have preferred partners and those come with reciprocal benefits.
 While we’re all still getting accustomed to a post SPG/Marriott merger world, there’s no way I could have hit Platinum in either program if it hadn’t been for my status on United.
 Earning Gold status with Marriott and SPG just for being Gold on United?
 Not bad.
 Getting Platinum because I only needed 25 stays after becoming Gold rather than working up to it the hard way with 75 stays?
 Even better!

 4. Spend the extra time to do the math because a slight change in habit can pay off in spades.
 I spent a ton of money on Uber when it made sense to do so.
 When their partnership with SPG ended, I re-evaluated my spending on ground transportation.
-Sure it took about an hour or so of number crunching, but I realized that more than half of the time, renting a car would not only be actually cheaper, but I’ve been able to rack up almost 100,000 miles while also driving some pretty sweet rides.
+Sure it took about an hour or so of number crunching, but I realized that more than half of the time, renting a car would not only be actually cheaper, but I’ve been able to rack up over 100,000 miles while also driving some pretty sweet rides.

 Do you travel for freelance work?
 Share your greatest business travel wins in the comments below!